 - Self-confidence and the ability to take risks

 We pride ourselves on our rich, student-focused learning environment.
 In addition to being active as scholars, performers, and creators, our faculty are dedicated educators, committed to helping each student realize their potential.

 Personalized academic and career advising is available to all undergraduate and graduate students at the School in order to demystify the course selection process and to help ensure that you get what you need from your time at Memorial.

-The Bachelor of Music is a four-year degree program that prepares students for a wide range of careers within the music industry and beyond, while also providing a strong foundation for further study in a variety of disciplines including law, medicine, business, and the humanities.
-Students in the Bachelor of Music program typically complete two years of general music study before selecting a major at the end of the second year.
-All undergraduate students, regardless of major, get four years of private lessons on their instrument or voice.
+The Bachelor of Music is a four-year degree program that prepares students for a career in music.
+Students take two years of general music study before selecting a major.
+All students get four full years of private lessons on their instrument or voice.

 The Master of Music programs in performance, performance/pedagogy, and conducting directly address the variety of career and life skills contemporary musicians must possess.

 The M.A. and Ph.D. programs in Ethnomusicology offer nationally distinctive and regionally unique opportunities for individuals who are interested in researching music as a cultural practice.